More Than 160 Reported Dead In Kazakhstan Unrest - UrduPoint

 Critics accuse him and his family of staying in control behind the scenes and accumulating vast wealth at the expense of ordinary citizens.

-- Foreign intervention - The full picture of the chaos has often been unclear, with widespread disruptions to communications including days-long internet shutdowns.
+- Foreign intervention - The full picture of the chaos has often been unclear, with widespread disruptions to communications and flights into the country repeatedly cancelled.

 Pope Francis spoke of his "sorrow" and called for dialogue to achieve peace in his Angelus prayer on Sunday.